 Home Library Service – Skelmersdale Library

-We require volunteers to help the Library deliver books to Home Library Service customers.
+We require volunteers to help the Library deliver books to Home Library Service customers and spend a little time with each customer to have a chat.

 This role requires a DBS enhanced check which will be done free of charge.